mbucchia/OpenXR-Toolkit/other-features.md

 Each setting has a default value of 50, which means no changes to the game's output.
 The saturation adjustments can be applied to all 3 color channels (red, green, blue) or individually for each channel.

+## Turbo mode

+**Note:** This is a highly experimental feature.
+If it makes your game crash or misbehave, please disable it.

+Turbo mode makes the game entirely ignore any frame timing or throttling dictated by the OpenXR runtime.
+In other words, Turbo mode forces the game to draw and submit frames as fast as possible regardless of any recommendations or policies from the OpenXR runtime.

+Turbo mode _can_ increase your frame rate under certain conditions, but there is no rule or guarantee.

+Turbo mode can also have undesired side effects:
+- Any statistics or performance measuring tool might now present incorrect data.
+For example, on WMR, when using the performance overlay, all app CPU/GPU values will read 0.
+- Any feature of your platform that relies on frame timing data, such as Motion Reprojection/Motion Smoothing/ASW, will not behave correctly.
+For example, on WMR, the motion reprojection will not engage automatically anymore, but it can be forced via the [Lock motion reprojection](#lock-motion-reprojection) option.
+- Latency is increased, in a way that may or may not visible.

+**Note:** Turbo mode is offered as-is.
+There will be no support for issues filed while using Turbo mode.

 ## Motion reprojection

 **Note:** This settings is only available to Windows Mixed Reality users.